Shrink Wrap Roof Seal

 How long does a shrink wrap roof last?

-A shrink wrapped roof is a temporary solution to prevent water leaks, while you are waiting for your roofer to install a permanent roof.
+A shrink wrap roof tarp is a temporary solution to prevent water leaks, while you are waiting for your roofer to install a permanent roof.
 In areas hit by a major disaster, sometimes roofers are backed up for several weeks or months.
 Some shrink wrap roofs are guaranteed for a year or longer, up to certain wind speeds.
 Check with your project manager.

 What material is used for a shrink wrap roof?

+Shrink wrap for roofs have been specifically engineered for the application.
 Roof shrink wrap material is a fire-resistant LDPE plastic material that comes on rolls for easy handling.
 Shrink wrap film is a thick mil material, that when subjected to heat shrinks in all directions, giving the roof a taught membrane.

 How are seams handled on a shrink wrap roof?